AAIR-lab/ATAM/README.md

 If the predicate is being used as a precondition, it needs to be evaluated true for action to be executed in the state.
 There are two ways to do so,
-- One ways to do so it ot generate the arguments for the predicate in a way such that it is always true.
+- One way to do so is to generate the arguments for the predicate in a way such that it is always true.
 For example, the grasp pose generators generates only valid grasping poses, removing the need to externally evaluate the predicate.
-- Other way to do so, is to have a class for predicate and a method that evaluates the arguments in current state and decide if the predicate holds true or not.
+- Another way to do so is to have a class for predicate and a method that evaluates the arguments in current state and decide if the predicate holds true or not.
 For example test_domains/ExampleDomain/Predicates/NotObstructs.py, externally evaluates the predicate in the given low-level state.
 In this case, the class should be named same as the predicate name used in the actionConfig and have **\_\_call\_\_** method.

 More information on writing a predicate is available at demo predicate file.